Skin chapter

 - If primarily inflammatory, evaluate as dermatitis.
 If none of these, evaluate as:

-- Benign non-inflammatory skin conditions
+- Benign non-inflammatory skin conditions, including skin cysts

 In intraoperative consultations by frozen section, it is generally sufficient to report clear margins if present, and specification of the type of tumor can be deferred to permanent sections.